 A wide variety of FMS types were identified and evaluated for the Lower Rio Grande Planning Region.
-The Lower Rio Grande Region considered a total of 51 potentially feasible FMSs and all 51 were recommended for inclusion in the Regional Flood Plan.
-Generally, these FMSs recommend city-wide and county-wide strategies and initiatives that represent a combined total cost of approximately \$4 million.
-A map of project areas for the recommended FMSs is provided in 4 on the next page.
+The Lower Rio Grande Region considered a total of 121 potentially feasible FMSs and all 121 were recommended for inclusion in the Regional Flood Plan.
+Generally, these FMSs recommend city-wide and county-wide strategies and initiatives that represent a combined total cost of approximately \$170 million.
+A map of project areas for the recommended FMSs is provided in Figure 5.4.